Table of Contents

 My mother, may ALLAH have mercy on her soul and grant her the highest paradise, was a consummate pie maker.

 She made the best chicken pie recipe and loved having the large pies on our Eid day buffet, when we normally hosted a lunch or dinner for all the relatives.
 Some of my earliest childhood memories are of huge pots simmering with whole chickens, vegetables, herbs and spices in preparation for a marathon chicken pie making session during Ramadhan.

-Alas, that is another thing I didn’t take note of very closely and have no idea exactly what else she added to her chicken and mushroom pie recipe with puff pastry except tender cooked chicken, caramelised onion, soaked sago pearls and seasoning.
+Alas, that is another thing I didn’t take note of very closely and have no idea exactly what she added to her chicken pie filling with sago and puff pastry.
+I recall tender cooked chicken, caramelised onion, soaked sago pearls and seasoning.
 One day my mother threw us all for a loop and developed something completely different; her own creamy chicken pie recipe.
 I loved that and tried to replicate it as closely as I could from memory.